 Rottnest Island highlights

-- It's the home of the adorable quokkas, and the setting of some of Australia's most stunning marine scenery.
-All this is just a short ferry ride from Perth!
+Rottnest Island is the home of the adorable quokkas, and the setting of some of Australia’s most stunning marine scenery.
+All this is just a short ferry ride from Perth.
 There are no vehicles on Rottnest Island, so you will need to leave the car behind for the day.

-- With shipwrecks and an array of marine wildlife, the area is a popular snorkelling destination.
+With shipwrecks and an array of marine wildlife, the area is also a popular snorkelling destination.

-- The Aqua Park in Thomson Bay is a great spot to take the kids.
-If you are looking to spend some time soaking up the sun, there are more than 60 beaches to choose from.
+The Aqua Park in Thomson Bay is a great spot to take the kids.
+If you are looking to spend some time soaking up the sun, Rottnest Island has more than 60 beaches to choose from.

-Day 3: Walk 2km out to sea on the Busselton Jetty
+Day 3: Walk two kilometres out to sea on the Busselton Jetty

-- Leaving Perth, it is time to start exploring the South West.
-Your first stop is the coastal city of Busselton.
-With turquoise waters, sunny skies, and one of the longest jetty's in the world, it will undoubtedly be a highlight of the trip.
+Leaving Perth, it is time to start exploring the south west, with your first stop being the coastal city of Busselton.
+With turquoise waters, sunny skies, and one of the longest jetties in the world, it will undoubtedly be a highlight of the trip.

-- You can choose to walk or take the train out to the end of the 1.8-kilometre long jetty.
+You can choose to walk or take the train out to the end of the 1.8-kilometre long Busselton Jetty.

-- Visit the Underwater Observatory while you are on the pier, or take a diving tour to discover the many species of fish.
+Visit the Underwater Observatory while you are on the pier, or take a diving tour to discover the many species of fish that inhabit the waters.

 Day 4: Visit one of Margaret River’s top wineries